- Facilities Planning & Campus Development (FPC)

 - How are facility alteration and improvement requests handled?

-Answer: Facility alteration and improvement requests are submitted through the Facilities Services Work Request system.
+Answer: Facility Alteration and Improvement Requests (FAIR) are submitted through the Facilities Services Work Request System.
 Historically, funding is very limited for alterations and improvements.
 Requests are prioritized with consideration to the following factors: effect on campus health/safety; impact on instructional activity; cost; funding availability & alternatives; duration in queue; overall value to campus.

 - What facilities does the state not pay for?